slamgLuke/x86-64-learning/README.md

 This is the repo of someone who has managed to conquer the basics of x86_64 assembly without any tutorials or guides, just pure willpower and insanity.

-In this github repo I have collected many small algorithm projects over time that have helped me learn to program in x86_64 assembly in Linux, ranging from sorting algorithms, to simple data structures, and even LeetCode problems.
+In this github repo I have collected many small algorithm projects over time that have helped me learn to program in x86_64 assembly in Linux, ranging from sorting algorithms, to simple data structures, and even LeetCode problems solved in assembly.
+I'll try to comment and explain as much as I can.
+But still, **this is not a tutorial**.
+You should try to make these projects on your own, and maybe come here for inspiration or help.

 There is also some shared wisdom for those interested in learning as well.
 I hope to make this repo useful not just for me, but for anyone who is just as crazy as I am.